 Outdoor Things to Do in Roseville

 Spend the day swimming or boating at Folsom Lake State Recreation Park.
 Take your bike for a scenic ride through Miners Ravine Preserve.
 Visit OARS, a river rafting and camping outpost that’s ideal for beginning rafters and experts alike.
-Soak up the sun on the beautiful beaches of nationally-renowned Lake Tahoe.
-Or hit the slopes of Tahoe in the winer at ski resorts like Heavenly Mountain Resort.
+Go on a day trip and soak up the sun on the beautiful beaches of nationally-renowned Lake Tahoe.
+Or hit the slopes of Tahoe in the winter at ski resorts like Heavenly Mountain Resort.
 Want to visit one of the best U.S. national parks?
 Head to Yosemite National Park, where you can camp in the backcountry, go horseback riding, get in some mountain biking, or try to climb the notorious El Capitan.